stephenangelico/OHP-HTML/README.md

 should consist of a source identifier and a hymn number, eg "Rej 246" or "PP 3" or "MP 15", with the space included.

+TODO: Socket.io to synchronize master(s) with slaves(s).
+Might also make reload not reset to start of slides.

 The code in this repository is MIT-licensed.
 Hymn texts are copyright by their original owners, and their use is governed by the appropriate licenses eg CCLI;
 data usage is not covered by the below text.